HART Combined Intersection Upgrades

 Why would you call this HART?
 It's an insider codeword nobody has ever heard of.
 Everybody knows the Two Mile Hill intersection.
 This is not a good name to draw in more citizens.

-sokolov asked 11 months ago
+sokolov asked over 1 year ago

 This joint initiative will focus on improving the Hamilton Boulevard & Alaska Highway / Two Mile Hill Road and the Range Road & Two Mile Hill Road intersections.
 That is where the HART comes in – H for Hamilton Boulevard, A for Alaska Highway, R for Range Road, and T for Two Mile Hill.